octobercms/docs/help-developer-guide.md

 <a name="psr-exception-methods"></a>
 ### Controller Methods

 Controller methods can use underscores contrary to PSR-2 stating that methods must be in **camelCase**.
-In Backend controllers October CMS will prefix AJAX handlers with the action name to define a controlled context.
+In Backend controllers, October CMS will prefix AJAX handlers with the action name to define a controlled context.
 You may also use underscores in action names.
 For example:

     public function index()
     {